stiofanEimeid/the-online-cookbook/testing.md

 - [W3C Markup Validation](https://validator.w3.org/) was used to validate HTML.
 - [W3C CSS validation](https://jigsaw.w3.org/css-validator/) was used to validate CSS.
 - [JSHint](https://jshint.com/) was used to validate JavaScript.
+- [Esprima](https://esprima.org/demo/validate.html) was used to validate JS syntax.
 - [PEP8](http://pep8online.com/) was used to ensure python code is PEP8 compliant.

 ## Client Stories Testing